 How to Extract PDF Data in Java with GroupDocs.Metadata

-If you’re looking how to extract PDF content programmatically, you’ve come to the right place.
+If you’re looking to read PDF form fields and pull out every piece of embedded information from a PDF, you’ve come to the right place.
 In this tutorial we’ll walk through extracting annotations, attachments, bookmarks, digital signatures, and form fields from PDF files using GroupDocs.Metadata for Java.
-Whether you need to read PDF form fields, verify signatures, or simply pull out embedded assets, the steps below will give you a solid, production‑ready foundation.
+Whether you need to validate a contract’s signature, harvest user‑submitted data from a fillable form, or simply archive embedded assets, the steps below give you a production‑ready foundation.

 Quick Answers

-root.getInspectionPackage().getAnnotations()and iterate over the collection. - Can I read PDF form fields?
-Yes – call
+• Can I read PDF form fields?
+Yes – invoke root.getInspectionPackage().getFields() and read each PdfFormField.

 What is PDF Extraction with GroupDocs.Metadata?